milesstanfield/grids_lite/README.md

 # GridsLite

 A responsive grid system doesn't have to be complicated or full of unused styles.
-GridsLite.css is a lightweight and simple solution to responsive grids where you include the columns that you need and leave out the ones you don't.
+GridsLite is a lightweight and simple solution to responsive grids where you include the columns that you need and leave out the ones you don't.
 Also supports gutters for columns.

 ## Installation